SEESolutions-it/DpdlEngine/README.md

 ### Access to the complete JRE Java platform API and external java libraries

-The Dpdl scripting lagnuage API allows to access all classes and methods of the underlying Java Platform (JRE) and external java libraries via the **loadObj(..)** and **getClass(..)** methods.
+The Dpdl scripting language API allows to access all classes and methods of the underlying Java Platform (JRE) and external java libraries via the **loadObj(..)** and **getClass(..)** methods.

 **Example:** using a java HashMap